-You will be working in small groups with your classmates via Zoom.
-One low-cost method to collaborate quickly is to use a dryerase whiteboard to write out your work so that it is easily viewable via your webcam.
+You will be working in small groups of about 4 students each (groups will be divided up into breakout rooms by Wednesday July 08; students may be reassigned) with your classmates via Zoom in discussions.
+The low-cost method to collaborate quickly is to use a dry-erase whiteboard, which some of you may have used in other courses, to write out your work so that it is easily viewable via your webcam.
 For this you would only need a lap-size whiteboard and dry-erase markers, for example: